-As the West was settled, many animals were killed—some for food, some for fur, and in the case of the Mexican lobo, for protection of livestock.
+As the West was settled by Europeans, many animals were killed—some for food, some for fur, and in the case of the Mexican lobo, for protection of livestock.
 Though cunning and naturally shy of humans, the wolf was no match for a full assault of trapping, shooting and poisoning.
 Were it not for landmark legislation, the last wild howl of the Mexican wolf may well have echoed through the Southwest more than 60 years ago.

 The Story of the Mexican Gray Wolf